Oliviaapeaaaa/enterprise-rbac-architecture/README.md

 This project explores how a layered approach can address these competing concerns.

 🔍 Use Cases
-Multi-tenant enterprise platforms
+1. large-scale distributed systems / enterprise-scale systems
-Healthcare systems
+2. Healthcare systems
-Cloud-based SaaS architectures
+3. Cloud-based SaaS architectures
-Systems requiring fine-grained access control
+4. Systems requiring fine-grained access control

 📌 Notes

 This project focuses on architectural design and system-level thinking, rather than implementation details, and aims to provide a reusable model for enterprise system design.